Prestressed concrete: Design agencies and regulations

 Worldwide, many professional organizations exist to promote best practices in the design and construction of prestressed concrete structures.
 In the United States, such organizations include the Post-Tensioning Institute (PTI) and the Precast/Prestressed Concrete Institute (PCI).
 Similar bodies include the Canadian Precast/Prestressed Concrete Institute (CPCI), the UK's Post-Tensioning Association, the Post Tensioning Institute of Australia and the South African Post Tensioning Association.
 Europe has similar country-based associations and institutions.

-It is important to note that these organizations are not the authorities of building codes or standards, but rather exist to promote the understanding and development of prestressed concrete design, codes and best practices.
+These organizations are not the authorities of building codes or standards, but rather exist to promote the understanding and development of prestressed concrete design, codes and best practices.

 Rules and requirements for the detailing of reinforcement and prestressing tendons are specified by individual national codes and standards such as: